dr-mushtaq/Machine-Learning/ReadMe.md

 This repository is related to all about Machine Learning (ML) - an A-Z guide to the world of Machine Learning.
 This supplement contains the implementation of ML algorithms and technique in Python, etc.

+**Contribution:** We would love your help in making this course even better!
+If you want to contribute to this course then you are welcome, or if you have any suggestions for improving this repository content, feel free to contact. email:mushtaqmsit@gmail.com, skype Id:themushtaq48

 🙏 Special thanks 🙏 to our Virtual University of Pakistan students, reviewers, and content contributors, notably Dr Said Nabi

 Star this repo if you find it useful ⭐